ainize-team/ainize-run-wonny-example/README.md

 This repository is about Image Quality Assessment based on [open source](https://github.com/idealo/image-quality-assessment), "NIMA: Neural Image Assessment" from Google's research.

 You can use this project when you want to evaluate your image in the scale of 1 to 10.
-We developed a server using Node.js so when you provide an image storage url, you can receive marks(1 - 10) for tha
+We developed a server using Node.js so when you provide an image storage url, you can receive marks(1 - 10) for that image.

 ## Docker build